 Our research mission is to employ genetic tools to identify novel risk factors and potential pathways that can be targeted with medications to prevent or modify the course of AD.
 Our focus is translating discoveries made in the laboratory into improved methods of disease prevention, diagnosis, and treatment.

 AD is a progressive neurodegenerative disease with high prevalence imposing a substantial public health problem.
 The heritability of AD is estimated at 60-80 %, forecasting a potential for using genetic biomarkers for risk stratification in the future.
 The main risk factor of late-onset AD is the APOE4 allele with a population attributable fraction of 0.2-0.3.
 Several large scale genome-wide association studies (GWAS) using high frequency variants identified nine additional loci with a combined population attributable fraction of 0.31.
 My laboratory focuses on finding the missing heritability using copy number variation as a genetic marker map.
-We perform CNV GWAS analysis on case-control datasets and quantitative endophenotypes, such as age at onset and biomarker data.

 This UBMD physician is also a member of the Jacobs School of Medicine and Biomedical Sciences at the University at Buffalo, teaching the next generation of doctors and researching to advance care in WNY and beyond.
 Learn more about this physician's research and teaching activities, as well as view credentials, publications, professional involvement and more below.